-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 Doubles — Kumar/Holt, Alb, def.
 Moreira/Balakrishnan 7-6 (7); Baerg/Makita, Alb, def.
 Camino/Swing 7-5; Gupta/Desmarais, Alb, def.
 Rollin/Herrera 6-2.

-COLLEGE CROSS COUNTRYWarriors make strides in Oregon
+Warriors make strides in Oregon

 SALEM, Ore. — The Lewis-Clark State women took ninth in team scoring from a field of 21 behind a personal-best showing from Nezperce alum Grace Tiegs in the the Charles Bowles Willamette Invitational.